 Feng Shui expert Arlyn MacDonald gives us some great Feng Shui tips for our front doors.
-According to Arlyn, story Feng Shui is “the ancient Chinese art and science of balance and harmony.
+According to Arlyn, Feng Shui is “the ancient Chinese art and science of balance and harmony.
 Balance and harmony are qualities of the Unihipili or subconscious self.
 The study and practice of Feng Shui allow the talents of the subconscious self to more fully develop.”

 Ready to go to work and get your front door in balance and harmony?
 Here’s what Arlyn suggest: